Hecate946/Neutra/README.md

 messagecount: Count the messages a user sent.

-messagestats: Show the top message senders.
+messagestats: Show messaging stats on users.

 nicknames: Show a user's past nicknames.

-platform: Show a user's discord platform.

 seen: Check when a user was last seen.

+spoke: Check when a user last spoke.

+spokehere: Check when a user last spoke here.

 status: Show a user's discord status.

 statusinfo: Status info and online time stats.

+top: Show the top message senders.

 user: Show information on a user.